idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PolynomialRegressionTrainer.md

 where $x_j$ denotes the $j$-th coordinate of parameter vector $\textbf{x}$, while $\textbf{i}=(i_1,...,i_D)$ is a $D$-dimensional tuple containing the powers for each coordinate.
 This tuple is the same as described in [PolynomialChaos.md].
-To determine these tuples the trainer needs an additional input parameter, namely the maximum degree of the polynomials.
+To determine these tuples, the trainer needs an additional input parameter, namely the maximum degree of the polynomial.
 This limits the number of polynomial terms in [poly_exp].
 If this number is fixed, the only unknown parameters are the elements of
 $\textbf{c}$.